 North Rim and South Rim Red Trail Loop (Capital-Saratoga)

-IBM Glen (Central)
+IBM Glen (Central New York)

 Credit: @bluebooking on Instagram